wp-plugins/blip-slideshow/readme.txt

 = 0.1.1 =
 * Added a loader[true/false] property to the shortcode to control display of the loader icon
-* Added CSS to override Slideshow's bottom:50px
+* Added CSS to override Slideshow's bottom:50px in the slideshow-thumbnail <div>

 = 0.1 =
 * Initial release: 2011-04-16